RedisLabs/redislabs-docs/content/rs/clusters/logging/log-security.md

 }
 ```

-- `/var/opt/redislabs/log/*.log` - When logrotate runs it checks the files under directory `/var/opt/redislabs/log/` and rotates any files that end with the extension `.log`.
+- `/var/opt/redislabs/log/*.log` - `logrotate` checks the files under directory `/var/opt/redislabs/log/` and rotates any files that end with the extension `.log`.

 - `size 200M` - Rotate log files that exceed 200 MB.